-Are you independently wealthy, or could you use five ways to save $500 this month?
+Are you independently wealthy, or could you use six ways to save $400 this month?
 You may be looking for ways to free up some cash to pay for college, afford your children’s clothes, pay for holiday gifts or just be able to sock away more money for retirement.
-Recently, we revisited some of our original frugal roots to come up with these five ways to put up to $500 back in your pocket this month.
+Recently, we revisited some of our original frugal roots to come up with these six ways to put at least $400 back in your pocket this month.

 These tips are a good reminder if you’ve fallen off the frugal wagon or never hitched a ride.
 You may have heard much of this advice before.
 But have you actually put it into practice?
 Maybe the numbers we show you below will change your mind and finally convince you to follow this money-saving advice.